-Customer Adaptation Budgets (CAB's)
+Resident Adaptation Budgets (CAB's)

 For straightforward works for example taking a bathtub out and installing a shower or a wet room, you may wish to manage the process directly with a builder of your choice.
-We call this a Customer Adaptation Budget will provide you with greater control and may result in a quicker adaptation, however, it will mean more responsibility and therefore is not a suitable alternative for everyone.
+We call this a resident Adaptation Budget.
+A resident Adaptation Budget will provide you with greater control and may result in a quicker adaptation, however, it will mean more responsibility and therefore is not a suitable alternative for everyone.
 Once the works are completed and approved the Disabled Facilities Grants will be paid directly to you to pay the builder.
-If following your assessment you are eligible for a grant the assessor will provide further information on the Customer Adaptation Budget scheme to help you decide if this option is for you.
+If following your assessment you are eligible for a grant the assessor will provide further information on the resident Adaptation Budget scheme to help you decide if this option is for you.